-Ternium is organized into two reportable segments: Steel and Mining.
-The Steel segment includes the sales of steel products and other products like electricity and pig iron.
-The Mining segment includes the sales of iron ore products, which are primarily consumed internally.
-We report steel shipments under three geographical regions: Mexico, the Southern Region and Other Markets.
-For further information on our reportable operating segments and geographical information, see note 4 to the consolidated financial statements included in this annual report.
-Ternium primarily sells its steel products in Latin America and the United States, where it can leverage its strategically located manufacturing facilities to provide specialized products, delivery services to its customers and reduced freight costs.
-In 2019 the substantial majority of our iron ore production was consumed at Ternium's steelmaking facilities in Mexico.
+Ternium is organized into two operating segments: Steel and Mining.
+The Steel segment includes the sales of steel products, which comprises mainly slabs, hot and cold rolled products, coated products, roll-formed and tubular products, billets, bars and other products.
+The Mining segment includes the sales of mining products, mainly iron ore and pellets.
+For purposes of reporting geographical information, net sales are allocated based on the customer's location.
+For further information, see note 4 to the consolidated financial statements included in this annual report.
+Ternium primarily sells its steel products in Latin American countries and the southern United States, where it can leverage its strategically located manufacturing facilities to provide specialized products, delivery services to its customers and reduced freight costs.
+In 2022 the substantial majority of our iron ore production was consumed at Ternium's steelmaking facilities in Mexico.

-Ternium's total consolidated net sales of steel and mining products amounted to \$16.1 billion in 2021, \$8.7 billion in 2020 and \$10.2 billion in 2019.
+Ternium's total consolidated net sales of steel and mining products amounted to \$16.4 billion in 2022, \$16.1 billion in 2021 and \$8.7 billion in 2020.
 For further information on our net sales of steel and mining products, see Item 5.
 "Operating and Financial Review and Prospects-A. Results of Operations."